Kinia-kk/CS50-CookApp-Final-Project/README.md

 option to automatically add ingredients which you need for particular recipe via add buttons on recipe tile or in the right upper corner when you click on specific recipe tile.

+## Things that I enjoyed the most
+Python has a lot of build-in functions which makes your work easier and quicker and since I used to write only in C family programming languages it was a big surprise.
+Also, kivy has many beginners’ friendly things that are well described in its documentation.

 ## Issues I faced during development
 It was my first time I have been using kivy framework so it showed me how important is good documentation for programming tools